norpactech/pareto-docs/pareto-factory-whitepaper/sections/06-case-study.md

 # 06 – Case Study: F-35 ALIS System Reimagined

 **Disclaimer**: This case study is entirely fictional and theoretical.
-The author has no visibility into the actual F-35 ALIS (Autonomic Logistics Information System) beyond publicly available information.
-It should be noted that ALIS has since been replaced by ODIN (Operational Data Integrated Network).
+The author has no visibility into the actual F-35 ODIN (Operational Data Integrated Network) beyond publicly available.
 This example is used purely to illustrate how the Pareto Factory approach could address complex, multi-application enterprise systems.

 *Note: Time savings and metrics are theoretical projections based on the Pareto Factory approach - no actual implementation or studies have been performed on the F-35 ALIS system.*